 - Happily Adopted: Dominic and Olivia.
 Dominic was curious for a time about his true parentage, but didn't really press the issue.
 Olivia, for her part, had zero interest in knowing about her parentage.
 As far as she was concerned, the Santanellos were her real parents, as her birth parents clearly didn't love her or want her.

-- Heritage Disconnect: Dominic was raised in a predominantly white neighborhood; not much out of the ordinary since he was part white.
+- Heritage Disconnect: Dominic was raised in a predominantly white neighborhood.
 However, it wasn't until after discovering his true parentage to Vibiana Duarte that he decided to be more in touch with his Latino side, going as far as attending a Chicano pride event where he met his girlfriend, Gabriela.

 - I Am Not Your Father: Olivia McDonald explains to Harry that, as she and Dominic Santanello were growing up, they noticed that their darker skin complexion and facial features were vastly different from that of their white Italian-American parents, and suspected that something was off about them.
 When they confronted their parents, they admitted that both Olivia and Dominic were adopted.